-The popular annual Kootenay Contraption Contest is back for another year!
-It invites students in Grades 2 to 8 to imagine and design a "contraption" that solves some future problem typically presented as a question such as "Imagine the year is 2050.
-How will we cook, heat and cool our homes?"
-This year's theme is automation.
+The Kootenay Contraption Contest invites students in Grades 2-8 to imagine and design a “contraption” that solves some future problem, typically presented as a question such as “Imagine the year is 2050.
+How will we cook, heat and cool our homes?”

 Students love to ponder ways to address these questions, and every year we receive approximately 150 entries.